 Activities and innovations being developed

-The innovation we would like to develop in the case area within the SMARTCULTOUR project is culturally sensitive tourism.
-It is a new concept with which we are currently experimenting in another project called Culturally Sensitive Tourism in the Arctic (ARCTISEN) and funded by the Northern Periphery and the Arctic Programme.
+The innovation we would like to develop in the case area within the SmartCulTour project is culturally sensitive tourism.
+It is a new concept with which University of Lapland is currently experimenting in another project called Culturally Sensitive Tourism in the Arctic (ARCTISEN) and funded by the Northern Periphery and the Arctic Programme.
 The municipality of Utsjoki has also developed its own model for culturally sensitive collaboration which has been tested in local tourism planning between local stakeholders.
-In ARCTISEN, the University of Lapland is mainly working with local tourism SMEs, whereas within SmartCulTour, we would like to take a more community-based and strategy-level approach to develop the concept further in collaboration with the municipality.
+In ARCTISEN, the University of Lapland is mainly working with local tourism SMEs, whereas within SmartCulTour, it would like to take a more community-based and strategy-level approach to develop the concept further in collaboration with the municipality.
 It could be part of the toolkit with which the local communities and stakeholders can discuss about, plan, and implement cultural tourism policies and strategies in their area.
 Preferably, at the end, it would be an important part of local and regional tourism strategies.